 Brute Force Attacks

-Brute force attacks are a type of password attack that involves systematically trying every possible combination of characters until the correct password is found.
+Brute force attacks are password attacks that involve systematically trying every possible combination of characters until the correct password is found.
 These attacks can be computationally expensive and time-consuming, especially for long or complex passwords.

 Executing Brute Force Attacks